Journal Writing Ideas: Fusing Art with Words

 - Start collecting images that inspire you.
 Pick up postcards that capture your imagination and clip images from magazines, and then paste them into your journal.
 Use them as prompts and write about what you see.

 - Practice writing descriptions.
-Tape an image in your journal, then write a full-page description.
+Tape an image in your journal, then write a full-page description of the image.
 Does the description you wrote render the image in the reader’s mind?
-Imagery is an important element in writing, and crafting descriptions will help you hone your imagery skills.
+Imagery is an important element in writing, and crafting descriptions will help you hone your writing skills.

 - Mix journal writing and art within the pages of your notebook.
 Draw a little, write a little.
 Let the words run over the pictures and vice versa.
 Use light-colored markers to create big, bold shapes and then fill the shapes with words.

 And don’t worry about artistry, except when it comes to words.
 Lots of writers enjoy other arts, but it’s impossible to master them all.
-Stay focused on writing if that’s your greatest strength, but allow yourself to explore the full potential of your creativity.
+Stay focused on writing if that’s your greatest strength, but allow yourself to explore the full potential of your creativity and artistry.

 Do you have any journal writing tips?
 Got any writing ideas to add or experiences to share?
 Leave a comment, and keep writing!